 Johnny enters this franchise as a no name soldier who gets beat up, knocked out and thrown ass-upward into a jail cell as a throwaway gag, and moves through the franchise becoming increasingly more important to the story than anyone could realize.

 Daniel Radcliffe is a great person to have as a fun throwaway joke of a cameo with the eventual prospect of becoming Meryl’s love interest by the end of the series arc.
 And if you’re thinking to yourself “Dan is above doing that!”
 You clearly forget about Equis and Swiss Army Man.
 The man is not afraid to go absurdist or surrealist, and I applaud him for it.

 Love is funny like that.
 One day you’re a butt joke, the next you’re being “shipped” in a romantic narrative thread.

-Like I said, this is a dream team.
-There’s no way the world could be this perfect, but I think alongside Oscar Isaac, these performers could bring Hideo Kojima’s beloved, absolutely bonkers vision and homage to action film history to life in a wholly contemporary way that knows when to take itself seriously and when not to.
+This is a dream team.
+There’s no way the world could be this perfect, but alongside Oscar Isaac, these performers could bring Hideo Kojima’s beloved, absolutely bonkers vision and homage to action film history to life in a wholly contemporary way that knows when to take itself seriously and when not to.